linkeddatacenter/kees/README.md

 A KEES compliant agent SHOULD get someway the username and password required by the http basic authentication;
 it could use rdfs:label and rdfs:comment to ask these data to user.
-Than, using such credentials, check if <http://data.example.com/dataset1.ttl> resource is newer than the creationd date of the
+Than, using such credentials, check if <http://data.example.com/dataset1> resource is newer than the creationd date of the
-<http://data.example.com/dataset1.ttl> named graph in the knowledge base.
+<http://data.example.com/dataset1> named graph in the knowledge base.
-If yes it SHOULD load the resouce in a temporary directory and load it in some way to the graph db
+If yes it SHOULD load the two datadump resources in a temporary directory and load ithem in some way to the same graph in kb

 ### simple web resource incremental loading